Jimaras08/mlops-lab-example-yelp/README.md

 The [first lab](https://github.com/mlopscommunity/engineering.labs/tree/master/Lab1_Operationalizing_Pytorch_with_Mlflow) was about integration of [PyTorch](https://pytorch.org/) with [MLflow](https://mlflow.org/).
 The ML problem to tackle was a free choice.

 ## Model Development
 Our team chose the Review classification problem based on [Yelp Dataset](https://www.yelp.com/dataset).
 The data consists of the list of reviews on restaurant, museums, hospitals, etc., and the number of stars associated with this review (0-5).
 We model this task as a classification problem: is the review positive (has >=3 stars) or negative (has <3 stars).
-Following the [torchtext tutorial](https://pytorch.org/tutorials/beginner/text_sentiment_ngrams_tutorial.html), we implemented a model consisting of 2 layers: `EmbeddingBag` and the linear layer.
+Following the [torchtext tutorial](https://pytorch.org/tutorials/beginner/text_sentiment_ngrams_tutorial.html), we implemented a model consisting of 2 layers: `EmbeddingBag` and the linear layer (we decided not to use the [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) after having some tech difficulties with pickle and mlflow).
 Please find the code in [./src](./src).
 Many thanks to @paulomaia20 for handling this! :nerd_face:

 ## Web UI
 First of all, we implemented a small Web UI with [Streamlit](https://www.streamlit.io/) that defined the final goal of the project: